benoit-pereira-da-silva/SoundWaveForm/README.md

 - macOS 10.11 & +
 - iOS 8 & +
+- swift 5.x
+- if you need to support swift 4 use [v3.0.2](https://github.com/benoit-pereira-da-silva/SoundWaveForm/releases/tag/v3.0.2)
-- swift 4.x (if you need to support swift 3 use the [v2.0.1](https://github.com/benoit-pereira-da-silva/SoundWaveForm/releases/tag/v2.0.1))
+- if you need to support swift 3 use the [v2.0.1](https://github.com/benoit-pereira-da-silva/SoundWaveForm/releases/tag/v2.0.1))

 # Screen Shots